-2.3 Risk communication
+2.4 Risk communication

-2.3.1 Consultation
+2.4.1 Consultation

 Consultation is a key part of FSANZ's standards development process.
 FSANZ developed and applied a basic communication strategy to this application.
-All calls for submissions are notified via the Food Standards Notification Circular, media release, FSANZ's social media tools and Food Standards News.
+The call for submissions was notified via the Food Standards Notification Circular, media release, FSANZ's social media tools and Food Standards News.
 The process by which FSANZ considers standard development matters is open, accountable, consultative and transparent.
 Public submissions are called to obtain the views of interested parties on issues raised by the application and the impacts of regulatory options.

 FSANZ acknowledges the time taken by individuals and organisations to make submissions on this application.
+All comments are valued and contribute to the rigour of our assessment.

-The draft variation will be considered for approval by the FSANZ Board taking into account public comments received from this call for submissions.
+The draft variation was considered for approval by the FSANZ Board taking into account public comments received from the call for submissions.